neopragma/cobol-unit-test/README.md

 * Removed the z/OS version, as it is a very minor fix to use the pc version.
 Added description of how to fix it.
 * All mocks can now contain more mocked lines.
 * Added eyecatchers surrounding inserted code, for use with gathering code coverage info.
+* Works with mixed case input in both COBOL and test source.
+* Updated CALL and EXEC CICS mocking to work in same way as SECTION and paragraph mocking.

 ### Bugfixes:
 * Avoid infinite loops when missing . at end of testsuite file.
 * Comments in area A of the COBOL program no longer breaks the unit test.
 * Resets mock counters between testcases.
 * Handling of IN structures in expect statements.
+* Handling very long IN structures in expect statements.
 * Handling of expect statements that span multiple lines.
 * Handling of arrays in expect statements.
 * Using max value as end point, when traversing occurs structures containing lines of code, instead of relying on spaces as end marker.